stashpad/realm-bug-cli/README.md

 the collection, the root node's `children` array is missing all of the ones that were added once the migration began.
 Those nodes have effectively been orphaned, and are no longer accessible to the user.

+## Additional Notes

+* In our testing we have only been able to reproduce this issue when the app is in "production" mode in App Services.
+We have yet to see it happen in development mode.
+* While investigating in our own app, we printed out more detailed info during collection changes, and noticed that Realm appears to swap out local data with new data in batches of around 20 or so documents in the background some time after the schema change is deployed.